BernhardBehrendt/ihave.to/README.md

 Startup:

 To run the application a node runtime is required (http://nodejs.org/)

-Ensure that hte boards folder has write permissions for nodejs running user.
+Create the folder boards (if not exists) on same level as server and public folder Ensure that hte boards folder has write permissions for nodejs running user.

 Now there are two ways possible to run the application: